Supreme Court Removes Travel Ban Cases From Its Calendar After Trump's New Revision

 As we reported at the time, "Trump's revised executive order was put on hold by lower court judges in Hawaii and Maryland in March, hours before it was set to take effect.
 Two federal appeals courts left those nationwide injunctions in place, setting up one final appeal for the Trump administration."

-Iraq and Sudan, which had been included in earlier White House orders, were left off of the new ban that President Trump signed on Sunday.
+Iraq and Sudan, which had been included in earlier White House orders, were left out of the new ban that Trump signed on Sunday.

 Explaining how the administration's new ban would work, NPR's Arnie Seipel says:

-"The new restrictions on Chad and North Korea are a broad ban on nationals from those countries entering the U.S. For Venezuela, restrictions apply to government officials and their immediate family.
+"The new restrictions on Chad and North Korea are a broad ban on nationals from those countries entering the States.
+For Venezuela, restrictions apply to government officials and their immediate family.

 "These changes are set to take effect on Oct.
 18, though the restrictions on Sudan will be lifted immediately, as a result of security baselines defined by the administration."

-Challengers to the president's effort to impose a travel ban have called it a thinly veiled attempt to block Muslims from entering the country, something Trump and his advisers talked about during and after last year's presidential campaign.
+Challenges to the president's effort to impose a travel ban have called it a thinly veiled attempt to block Muslims from entering the country, something Trump and his advisers talked about during and after last year's presidential campaign.